 Fleas and ticks are life-threatening.
-It is never enough to just adopt preventive measures.
-Ensuring your pooch is tick free is a careful and meticulous task of prevention, checking, and treatment.
+It is never enough to adopt preventive measures.
+Ensuring your puppy is tick-free is meticulous prevention, checking, and treatment task.

-It becomes a lot more important if your fur buddy is either a puppy or a senior.
-In both stages, dogs tend to have a weak immune system and they often react adversely to an infection and heavy medication.
+It becomes more critical if your fur buddy is either a puppy or a senior.
+In both stages, dogs tend to have a weak immune system, and they often react adversely to infection and heavy medication.

-In this article, we are going to help you understand how to protect your senior dogs from fleas and ticks.
+In this article, we will help you understand how to protect your senior dogs from fleas and ticks.

 Harsh Chemical Treatments – A No-No